numenta/htmresearch/speech_synthesis/README.md

 IPA chart: http://www.internationalphoneticalphabet.org/ipa-sounds/ipa-chart-with-sounds/

+The mapping is in data/letter\_mappings.csv.
+Modify that file to adjust the mapping and the hard coded value in letter.py (self.numGroups).
+For each category in the mapping file, several bits are selected as part of the SDR.

 Work for the future:
 -Encode other alphabets so we cover the entire IPA -See how the output from temporal memory can be converted to sound